 - Computerized tomography (CT).
 CT scans take X-rays from many different angles and combine them to make cross-sectional images of internal structures of your body.
 CT scans can reveal more detail about the bone and the soft tissues that surround it, which may help your doctor determine the best treatment.

 - Magnetic resonance imaging (MRI).
 MRI uses radio waves and a strong magnetic field to create very detailed images of the ligaments that help hold your foot and ankle together.
-If the ligaments are damaged, they can't keep the broken bone fragments aligned properly for healing.
-Surgery may be necessary.
+This imaging helps to show ligaments and bones and can identify fractures not seen on X-rays.
+These more advanced imaging studies are normally used in people whose occupations require them to be active on their feet, such as athletes.

 Treatments for a broken ankle or broken foot will vary, depending on which bone has been broken and the severity of the injury.

-Your doctor may recommend an over-the-counter pain reliever, such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin, others).
-If you're experiencing a lot of pain, your doctor may prescribe a medication containing a narcotic, such as oxycodone (Percocet, Roxicet) or hydrocodone (Vicodin, Lortab).
+Your doctor may recommend an over-the-counter pain reliever, such as acetaminophen (Tylenol, others), naproxen sodium (Aleve, others) or ibuprofen (Advil, Motrin IB, others).

 After your bone has healed, you'll probably need to loosen up stiff muscles and ligaments in your ankles and feet.
 A physical therapist can teach you exercises to improve your flexibility and strength.